jd-solanki/anu/docs/guide/components/switch.md

 <!-- 👉 Sizing -->
 ::::card Sizing

-You can use font-size utility to adjust the size of switch
+You can use font-size utility to adjust the size of switch.

 :::code DemoSwitchSizing
 <<< @/components/demos/switch/DemoSwitchSizing.vue{16,20,25,29,33}